Meet the Team

 ALEX TURNER

 Alex has lived in Whatcom county since his family moved here in 2004.
 He’s been building and creating his entire life.
-His path to becoming a Design/build contractor was solidified when he and his partner built a tiny home a decade ago as stepping stone on their own journey to home ownership.
+His path to becoming a Design/build contractor was solidified when he and his partner built a tiny home a decade ago as a stepping stone on their own journey to home ownership.
 Ever since Alex has been dedicated to refining his skills as a carpenter and designer — seeing that as his best path to help those around him achieve healthy and sustainable housing.

-When he’s not swinging at the jobsite, or designing on his computer you can find Alex Skiing through the trees of the North Cascades, flailing in the waves along the coast, or on his boat in the bay.
+When he’s not swinging at the jobsite or designing on his computer, you can find Alex skiing through the trees of the North Cascades, flailing in the waves along the coast, or on his boat in the bay.

 ANDREW ECKERT